Join the conversation

 Real Talk Events are safer spaces where you can ask questions about sex, and you won’t get told that they’re inappropriate or rude.
 Certified Sexual Health Educators and other participants can help you figure out answers.

 (On this page, we also list Guest Events from trusted colleagues.
 These are usually for dating & friending – not specifically for discussing sex.)

-People join in on their laptops, tablets or phones using the Zoom app.
+If it’s an in-person event, people get together and have some food.
+If it’s a Zoom event, people join in on their laptops, tablets or phones using the Zoom app.
 While we wait for everyone to arrive, there are some activities to get people thinking about the subjects we’ll be discussing.

 Once everyone has arrived, the facilitators lead some brief introductions.
 Then we begin screening videos from our Real Talk video catalog.
 After each video, we ask people what they thought about it.
 We invite discussion, reflection, and questions.
 People are free to talk or just listen.
-It’s OK to take breaks or to leave early if you feel like you don’t want to be on the Zoom any more.
+It’s OK to take breaks or to leave early if you feel like you don’t want to be there any more.

 (All of the people in the video knew we were filming them and agreed it was ok.
-Normally we don’t ever film our Zoom Hangouts, and what people say at them is kept private.)
+Normally we don’t ever film our events, and what people say at them is kept private.)

 Do you support someone with a cognitive disability?
 Does the subject of sexuality ever come up?
 Do you find these conversations uncomfortable?
 Or are you comfortable with the subject matter but not sure about your organization’s policies?

 Come join the conversation!
 Real Talk ‘s Approachable Support is a Professional Development workshop aimed at supporters.
 We’ll share success stories, concerns, strategies, and resources.
 The focus of these events is not about becoming a sexual health expert.
 It’s about:

 - Increasing comfort with the subject

 - Finding new ways of holding space during intense conversations